Extensions of realizable Hamiltonian and complexity one GKM$_4$ graphs: Introduction

 \begin{theoremM} The GKM graph of any $\GKM_{4}$ manifold of complexity one admits an extension to a torus graph. \end{theoremM}

-Theorem~\ref{thm:3} proves another particular case for Conjecture~\ref{conj:mas} $(ii)$, namely, in complexity $1$.
+Theorem~\ref{thm:3} positively resolves another particular case for Problem~\ref{prob:mas} $(ii)$, namely, in complexity $1$.
 To prove Theorem~\ref{thm:3} (see Theorem~\ref{thm:comp1}) we construct a certain GKM cover $p\colon\widetilde{\Gamma}\to\Gamma$ by a (possibly infinite) GKM graph $\widetilde{\Gamma}$ whose conjugated $2$-faces generate the respective fundamental group.
 Then we apply Theorem~\ref{thm:2} to obtain an extension of $\widetilde{\Gamma}$ to a torus graph.
 We conclude by showing that the action of the deck transformation group on the axial function group of $\widetilde{\Gamma}$ is trivial, making use of the fact that it is a perfect group by the acyclicity results for orbit spaces of equivariant skeleta in~\cite{ay-ma-23}.
 Notice that Theorem~\ref{thm:3} does not hold for abstract GKM graphs by \cite{so-23}.

-{\bf Acknowledgements:} The authors gratefully acknowledge funding of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): Project number 452427095, as well as the second named author's Walter Benjamin Fellowship.
+{\bf Acknowledgements:} The authors gratefully acknowledge funding of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation): Project numbers 452427095, and 561158824 (the second named author's Walter Benjamin Fellowship).
 The second named author is grateful to S.\ Kuroki and M.\ Masuda (in particular for organizing the conference ``Toric Topology in Okayama 2019'', where he was happy to participate and present some of the ideas from the current note for the first time).
 We wish to thank P.\ Konstantis, L.\ Zoller and N.\ Wardenski for various stimulating discussions on the subject of this note.